Best contraception for PCOS – The Lowdown guide

 What is PCOS (Polycystic Ovary Syndrome)?

 Polycystic Ovary Syndrome, also known as PCOS, is a condition that affects how a woman’s ovaries work.
 Its exact cause is unknown but it is thought to be related to an imbalance of hormones which means that an egg may not develop as it should.
 This can impact on ovulation and can cause irregular periods.
-Polycystic ovaries contain harmless follicles that are undeveloped sacs in which eggs develop.
-As these sacs are often unable to release an egg, ovulation may therefore not take place.

 What are PCOS symptoms?

 PCOS can come with a variety of symptoms which may vary from person to person.
 Not all women with PCOS will have all of the symptoms, and each symptom can vary from mild to severe.
-You can anonymously share your own personal PCOS experience with The Lowdown in this space.
-Using a Myoovi can help relieve any period pain that you may suffer with PCOS.
-The idea of this TENS machine is to instantly stop any cramps you may be having.

-Irregular periods including missed periods and no periods
+- Irregular periods including missed periods and no periods

 - Increased body hair usually around the stomach, chest, face or back (called hirsutism)